Lawsuit: Officer played Russian roulette with girlfriends

 The civil lawsuit was filed by Alix’s mother, Aimee L. Wahlers, in St. Louis Circuit Court against Hendren, Riordan, Gary Foster and the city of St. Louis.
 Foster was the officers’ sergeant.

 Wahlers’ lawsuit alleges that neighbors heard a “screaming fight” before the shooting.
-It also claims Hendren forced other girlfriends to play Russian roulette and engage in sexual activity that involved firearms.
+It also claims Hendren forced other women he’d been in relationships with to play Russian roulette and engage in sexual activity that involved firearms.
 It contends that Hendren had a psychiatric history before he was hired that included anxiety, depression, post-traumatic stress disorder and “suicidal ideations and gestures.”

 Talmage Newton IV, the lawyer representing Hendren in the criminal case, has called Alix’s death a “tragic accident.”
 Newton told the Post-Dispatch that a cursory review of the civil lawsuit found inaccuracies and misstatements, but he did not elaborate.
-He said he had no information about the allegation that Hendren forced previous girlfriends to play Russian roulette.
+He said he had no information about the allegation that Hendren forced past girlfriends to play Russian roulette.

 Newton did not immediately return a phone message from the AP seeking comment.